AppDaemon APIs

 >>> if self.now_is_between("sunset - 00:45:00", "sunrise + 00:45:00"): >>> #do something

-Returns a datetime object that represents the next time Sunrise will occur.
+Return a datetime object that represent when a sunrise will occur.

 - Parameters:

-aware (bool, optional) – Specifies if the created datetime object will be aware of timezone or not.
+aware (bool, optional) – Whether the resulting datetime object will be aware of timezone.

-days_offset (int, optional) – Specify the number of days (positive or negative) for the sunset.
+, the function will return the sunrise for the current day, even if it is in the past.days_offset (int, optional) – Specify the number of days (positive or negative) for the sunrise.
 This can only be used in combination with the today flag

 Examples

-Returns a datetime object that represents the next time Sunset will occur.
+Return a datetime object that represent when a sunset will occur.

 - Parameters:

-- days_offset (int, optional): Specify the number of days (positive or negative) for the sunset.
-This can only be used in combination with the today
+, the function will return the sunset for the current day, even if it is in the past.days_offset (int, optional) – Specify the number of days (positive or negative) for the sunset.
+This can only be used in combination with the today flag

 Examples